SniperPickAxe/FVT-fabric-modified/README.md

     Horses, donkeys and mules have a "Stats" button which shows it's health, speed and jump height on hover.

-* ### Container Buttons

-    Chests, barrels and shulkerboxes have three buttons that let you deposit all into the container, yoink all from the container or yeet it all out on the ground.

 * ### Bee Hive/Nest Info

     Adds a bee count and honey level to Bee Hives & Nests tooltip (ADVANCED TOOLTIPS has to be enabled!).

 ## Toggleable Features

 List of all toggleable features.
 Configuration is in in-game options menu called 'FVT...'.
 Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.
+There is a keybind for opening the menu aswell.

 * ### FVT Button Position